msinton/algae/docs/src/main/tut/readme.md

 ```

 ### Configuration
 The `Config` algebra implements basic configuration using environment variables and system properties.
 An implementation using Ciris is defined as `CirisConfig`, and there's a `KubernetesConfig` algebra for Kubernetes secrets support.
+There is also an `AivenKafkaConfig` algebra using [ciris-aiven-kafka](https://github.com/ovotech/ciris-aiven-kafka).
 Following are the relevant modules and the lines you need for `build.sbt` to include them in your project.

 ```tut:passthrough
 println(